-Master of Studies Programmes
+Master of Studies programmes

-The Department for Continuing Education offers part-time MSt programmes in the following disciplines:
+Oxford's Department for Continuing Education offers part-time MSt programmes in the following disciplines:

 - Creative Writing

 - Historical Studies

 - Practical Ethics

 We also offer a full-time MSt in Diplomatic Studies.

 The term 'MSt' stands for 'Master of Studies', a postgraduate degree awarded in disciplines including art, history and social sciences.

 It is likely you will have a first degree, or equivalent, although in some cases other evidence of suitability may be acceptable.
 More information about entry requirements can be found on each individual programme page.